Skip to content

 ‘Default Values’ Tab

 Default values are any values you want the system to auto apply on a deal once you select the product.
 If you set a default value in your product set up, the system will set the default value if no other value was already set within the application.
 You are able to have multiple defaults.
+If values were already set, then the fields need to be manually updated in the UI.
+Applying the product will not update these values if they do not match the product.

 This tab stores the default values that an application will be populated with when it is assigned a given product.
 If an application already has data entered for certain fields prior to assigning the product, the values in the application will not be changed.
 The default values from the product will only be applied if the field is blank, preventing any intentional deviations for defaults from being overwritten.
 If the field was populated with data that doesn’t match the product guidelines, warnings for this can be managed in the ‘Rate Matrix’ tab.

 Search Box - Located on the top left corner of the section.
 In the search box, you are able to enter text/keywords related to the previously added fields.
-All fields with the search criteria in them will appear in a list view.
+All fields with the search criteria in them will appear in a list view

 ‘Add New Default Value’ Button - Select this button to set up a new default value.

 Table Name* - Used to select which table they are adding the default value to.
+Today there is only one table available for selection and that is Mortgages.

 Field Name* - Used to select which field to set a default value for.
+There is large list of options available to choose from for this field.

 Fields